jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Two comedians talking about making money on Main Street.
 Since they can now make internet podcasts, they are both liberated from Industrial Age television broadcasters.
 Even ones with black belts.
 Credit: [JRE](https://www.youtube.com/watch?v=b_yboxM33gg)._

 The changing of the guard, from the Industrial Age to the Internet Age, is basically what this book is about.
-But to libertate more people from the gatekeepers, we need a new philosophy that eliminates antagonism.
+To libertate more people from the gatekeepers, we need a new philosophy that eliminates antagonism.

 Antagonism is defeated when ordinary people have the right, duty, and protection to use the best tool to solve a problem in their home and work lives.

 This isn't too outlandish.
 Do you use the Waze app to help lower road congestion?
 Many people do, and that's how easy it is to bring on the Internet Age.
 Now, can an employer (openly) discriminate against race or gender?
 Of course not, there are protections against that.
 Now what if your boss demands you use the buggy company traffic app that keeps making you late?

-Right now we'd risk being fired for using hte better tool.
+Right now we'd risk being fired for using the better tool.
 But would you ever treat a plumber in the same way?

 No, we hire builders to meet specifications and let the specialists choose their own tools.
-If there's a dispute, we judge according to which tool best solves the problem.
-The same government protections we have for gender and race can be upgraded to include protection for anyone using the best tool for the job.
+If there's a disagreement on the jobsite, we judge according to which tool best solves the problem.
+So, the same government protections we have for gender and race can be upgraded to include protection for anyone using the best tool for the job.

-More important than regulations is a new social understanding any person who prevents someone else from using modern technology is wrong.
+More important than regulations is a new social understanding taht any person who prevents someone else from using modern technology to protect their Industrial Age position, is wrong.

 Techvolution also means local businesses on Main Street get prioritized over the people working inside Big Government and Big Business.
 Small businesses can better upgrade our society to the Internet Age.
 They're not filled with layers of Industrial Age bureaucracy, consultants, and eight different "black-belt" bosses committed to stopping progress.